apache/daffodil-site/site/getting-started.md

 # Using Daffodil

+Daffodil is a Java-callable library.
+As of version 4.0.0 it requires Java 17[^java8].
-Daffodil is a library, requiring Java 8, used to convert between fixed format data and XML/JSON based on a DFDL schema.
+It is used to convert between fixed format data and XML or JSON based on a DFDL schema.
 Some [examples](/examples) show the result of Daffodil parsing various inputs into XML.
 Multiple mechanisms that use the Daffodil library invoke its capabilities are described below.

+There are also [DFDL Training](/dfdl-training) materials available.

 [Command Line Interface](/cli)